Azure-Samples/openai-end-to-end-baseline/README.md

    - **Environment**: Use environment of current flow definition.
    - **Application Insights diagnostics**: Enabled

-1. Ensure the Output & connections settings are still set to the same connection name and deployment name as configured in the Prompt flow, and click **Next**.
+1. Ensure the Output & connections settings are still set to the same connection name and deployment name as configured in the prompt flow, and click **Next**.

 1. Click the **Create** button.